As confirmed for the Indian market last month, Nissan has revealed the India-spec Kicks SUV to the media today.

 Nissan said that the Kicks is built with GRAPHENE (Gravity-philic Energy Absorption) body structure, which apparently has inherent capability to absorb impact energy making the SUV stronger, safer and durable on Indian roads.

-Not much information is available at the moment, however, the Kicks is expected to borrow the 1.5L diesel and 1.6L petrol engines from the Terrano.
+Not much information is available at the moment, however, the Kicks is expected to borrow the engines from its sibling Terrano or its cousin Duster.
 In all markets, the Kicks is a front-wheel drive car, and so will be in India.
-Few reports claim that the India-spec Kicks will be built on the same platform as the Captur, which is nothing but the Duster’s platform.
+What’s more interesting is that the India-spec Kicks appears to be built on the same platform as the Captur, which is nothing but the Duster’s platform.

 Nissan didn’t share the launch date yet, but according to several media reports, the launch is in January 2019.
 You can check out more pictures of the SUV via the links above.